Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 15
+Day - 16

-Nesting Flexbox for vertical and horizontal centering with Flexbox

-So today, we created a basic UI where we tried to center the elements vertically, to achieve that we needed to nest the flexbox!!!
+Designing a Pricing grid with flexbox

+Today, We created a coooool pricing grid, which resemebles the UI of most the pricing grids out there.

+We nested the flexbox structure here to get a better grip on aligning our elements!!

+Kudos!!